NovaAndrom3da/Shard/README.md

 # Shard
-Shard is a dynamic language for website design
+Shard is a dynamic language for website design and scripting.